ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
 It is still open.

+-  ``ERRATA_A710_2081180``: This applies errata 2081180 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
+It is still open.

 DSU Errata Workarounds
 ----------------------